toppers/hakoniwa/content/en/prototypes/harmony-robot.md

 +++
-description = "クラウドとロボティクスとの連携"
-bref = "クラウドとロボティクスとの連携"
-title = "ロボット間協調動作シミュレーション"
-draft = false
-weight = 400
-toc = false
+description = "Integration of cloud computing and robotics" bref = "Integration of cloud computing and robotics" title = "Simulation of inter-robot cooperative operation" draft = false weight = 400 toc = false